-One of the best events for whole family is the Viking Festival, which takes place each February and celebrates the city’s rich Viking past.
-During the week-long event kids can learn Viking combat, you can peruse 10th century goods for sale, judge who has the best Viking beard, and also watch an epic re-enactment of a Viking battle!
+One of the best events for the whole family is the Viking Festival, which takes place each February and celebrates the city’s rich Viking past.
+During the week-long event kids can learn Viking combat, you can browse 10th century goods for sale, judge who has the best Viking beard, and also watch an epic re-enactment of a Viking battle!

 In July, the York Early Music Festival takes place, an arts festival that focuses on music from the 1700s and earlier.
 It’s something a little different that can only be found in York.

 Which part of York to stay in